cstubben/pmcXML/README.md

 	[8] "The transcriptome profile described here provides the first comprehensive view of how B. pseudomallei survives within host cells and will help identify potential virulence factors that are important for the survival and growth of B. pseudomallei within human cells."

-The resulting list of vectors can be easily converted to a Corpus using the text-mining package.
+The resulting list of vectors can be easily converted to a Corpus and further analyzed using the text-mining package.

 	package(tm)
 	Corpus(VectorSource(x1))